gatsbyjs/gatsby/docs/contributing/docs-writing-process.md

 Follow the [docs templates](/contributing/docs-templates/) to ensure you’re producing content in the right format for its purpose.

+Use the [Markdown syntax doc](/docs/mdx/markdown-syntax/) to understand your options for formatting text with Markdown, and follow [accessibility recommendations](/docs/making-your-site-accessible/#how-to-improve-accessibility) for [heading levels](/contributing/docs-contributions/#headings) and image alt text.

 Run the docs site locally to check formatting and functionality.
-There are instructions in the [contributing docs](/contributing/docs-contributions/#docs-site-setup-instructions).
+There are instructions in the [contributing docs](/contributing/docs-contributions/).

 Produce images and rich media following a consistent specification, which will be published on this site soon.